nic-dgl104-winter-2024/rrj-BasranS/README.md

 ### Outcome

 The language I selected for the community code project is Javascript.
-Although I do not have much experience in this language but as, I am learning Javascript as one of my courses this semester, I can work on it with the fundamental knowledge and by learning more from the course side by side.
+Although I do not have much experience in this language but as, I am learning Javascript as one of my courses this semester, I can work on it with the fundamental knowledge.
+It's a practical way for me to apply what I'm learning in class and get hands-on experience with JavaScript by working on this project.

+## Activity 4 - Star Github topics repositories of interest

+Explore github and give stars is a new practice, I have learnt to gain the knowledge regarding different open source communities and their latest trends.
+Also, give stars to the interesting topic will be useful for us in future to stay updated.